 Readmission

-If a student is dismissed from the program (as outlined in the dismissal policy), he or she may reapply through the formal admission application process.
+If a student is dismissed from the program (as outlined in the dismissal policy), they may reapply through the formal admission application process.

 Graduation Requirements

 In order to graduate from the program, students must complete all program requirements with a minimum cumulative GPA of 2.7 or higher.
-If a student's cumulative GPA is below a 2.7, he or she may be denied graduation.
+If a student's cumulative GPA is below a 2.7, they may be denied graduation.

 Non-Degree Seeking Students